-Residents were supported by staff to pursue a variety of interests including shopping, swimming and fishing.
+Residents were supported by staff to pursue a variety of interests including shopping and horse riding.
 The inspector also saw that residents did not always wish to attend and their choice was respected.
+Daily planners were also on display for each resident.
 Care plans and daily records documented the type and range of activities that they were involved in.

 The inspector also saw that various training programmes and educational activities were available for the residents as appropriate.
-Several of the residents attended the day services and undertook activities such as cookery, computer skills, woodwork and block laying skills training and also attended the gardening day services One resident was also working on a part time basis in a local garage.
+Several of the residents attended the day services and undertook activities such as cookery, computer skills, life skills and personal care courses.
+One resident was attending a course in the local college and had plans to continue to do an additional course next year.